input-output-hk/implementation-decisions/README.md

 A repository for all concrete decisions made about how to implement the cardano blockchain.
-This repository contains all the technical details and improvements that is needed for the developers.
+This repository contains all the technical details and improvements that are needed for the developers.
 The repository contains git submodules that pin down specific versions of the formal specifications which these concrete technical decisions refer to.
 Changes to this need to be reflected in the different documents.